fern-api/fern/README.md

 ### Fern Definition

 While we are big fans of OpenAPI, we know it isn't the *easiest* format to read and write.
-If you have similar frustrations, give the Fern Definition a try.
+If you're looking for an alternative, give the Fern Definition a try.

 Install the Fern CLI and initialize a Fern Project.